sentclose/sentc-docs/docs/src/guide/file.md

 ::::

-To also sign a file set sign to true in the function parameter.
-This will use the users sign key.
+To also sign a file, set the 'sign' parameter to 'true' in the function.
+This will use the user's sign key.
-This is normally not necessary when handling the files only from your applications and not from any other apps.
+Note that this is not necessary when handling files only within your application and not from any other apps.

-You need to store the user id too to fetch the right verify key when downloading and verify the file.
+When downloading and verifying the file, you will also need to store the user ID to fetch the right verify key

 :::: tabs type:card